Telefonica/x-ray_code/README.md

 ## Authors

 This project has been developed by the team of **Ideas Locas (CDCO - Telefónica)**.
 To contact the author:

+Fran Ramírez. franciscojose.ramirezvicente@telefonica.com - @cybercaronte

 ## Contributing